Montessori Mom

 passing amongst benches and people without creating any disturbance,

-all were repetitions and at the same time applications of what the child had learned to do within the classroom walls.
+all were repetitions and at the same time applications of what the child had learnt to do within the classroom walls.

 They appear to be the tender intelligence as the purpose of the efforts so patiently persisted in; hence there would arise a sense of gratitude, joy and new dignity.